sfacista/Field_Extractor_Exon/README.md

   sed -i 'y/acgntACGNT/ACGNTacgnt/' /path/to/my_new_custom_masked_reference_genome.fa

 Troubleshooting:
 1) Ensure the header is removed from the bed file that Field_Extractor_Exon creates.
-The header is in there to remind you what is what, but most programs won't tolerate it inside of the .bed file.
+The header is in there for reference, but most programs do not tolerate it inside of the .bed file.
-2) Remove funny characters from your Field_Extractor_Exon output file name if you can't copy/ paste them over directly.
+2) Remove funny characters from your Field_Extractor_Exon output file name if you can not copy/ paste them over directly.
-3) Ensure that you aren't using spaces or other types of delimiters.
+3) Ensure that you are not using spaces or other types of delimiters.
 Exons are separated by commas, and fields are separated by tabs.
 4) Field_Extractor_Exon will use your working directory.
 If you run it from a different directory, your output will be in the directory you are currently in, and not necessarily where the .jar exists.